Francis O. Lindquist

 Francis Oscar Lindquist (September 27, 1869 – September 25, 1924) was a politician from the U.S. state of Michigan.

 Lindquist was born in Marinette, Wisconsin on September 27, 1869 to a Norwegian-born mother and a Swedish-born father and attended the common schools.
 He moved to Greenville, Michigan, in 1904 and engaged in the mail-order clothing and manufacturing business.
 He moved to Grand Rapids in 1915 and became president of the Canada Mills Co., of New York and Michigan.

 Lindquist was elected as a Republican from Michigan's 11th congressional district to the 63rd United States Congress, serving from March 4, 1913 to March 3, 1915.
 He won the election in a landslide, using mail-order tactics to canvass voters.
 He was not a candidate for renomination in 1914 and resumed the mail-order business in Grand Rapids.
 After the First World War, he returned to Greenville and supervised a correspondence-school course for sales people.
 In 1922, he lost to Bird J. Vincent in the Republican primary election for U.S. Representative in Michigan's 8th congressional district.

-Lindquist died just two days before his 55th birthday, On September 25, 1924, in Grand Rapids and is interred at Forest Home Cemetery in Greenville.
+Lindquist died at age 54, on September 25, 1924, in Grand Rapids and is interred at Forest Home Cemetery in Greenville.